Irish Bacon and Cabbage

 (serves four)

-the beef in the flour and brown quickly in hot fat.
-Remove the beef and fry
+Toss the beef in the flour and brown quickly in hot fat.
+Remove the beef

-the onions gently until transparent.
-Return the beef and add the carrots and
+and fry the onions gently until transparent.
+Return the beef and add the

-the liquid.
-Bring just to the boil, reduce the heat to a very gentle simmer,
+carrots and the liquid.
+Bring just to the boil, reduce the heat to a

 Top